Ben witheford | Principal

-I come to Shotover Primary School with a huge level of excitement.
-The opportunity to be part of a brand new school even before a foundation is laid and an enrolment is taken and staff members employed, is a once in a career chance.
+I am hugely excited about my role at Shotover Primary School.
+The opportunity to be part of a brand new school even before the foundation was laid, a single enrolment taken and staff members employed, is a once-in-a-career chance.

 Our collective goal is to create a stunning learning community for all those connected with it, but most importantly for the children.
-It will be a place that they enjoy being at and part of.
-Also a place that encourages and aspires to create success for all.
+It will be a place that they enjoy being at and being part of, and a place that encourages and aspires to create success for all.

-The task of education is one that still has huge purpose, influence in creating and moulding young lives so they are productive members of the world in which they find themselves.
-That might sound a bit airy, fairy but in a short sentence it does describe a nugget of truth.
+The task of education is one that still has huge purpose and influence in creating and moulding young lives so that they are productive members of the world in which they find themselves.
+That might sound a bit 'airy fairy' but in a short sentence it does describe a nugget of truth.

 I enjoy immensely the challenge of leading and creating a school community that gives all children that opportunity.

-I come to Shotover from leading Otautau School.
-Located in the heart of Western Southland and serving the township of Otautau and the surrounding farming district.
+I came to Shotover from leading Otautau School, located in the heart of Western Southland and serving the township of Otautau and the surrounding farming district.
 Among the many things I learnt from spending eight years at Otautau was the importance community plays in not only a successful school but also growing great children.

-When I'm not at work, I enjoy playing with technology, mountain biking, spending time with my family including the family chocolate lab, Bono.
+When I'm not at work, I enjoy playing with technology, mountain biking and spending time with my family including the family chocolate lab, Bono.